Indexes in SQL Server with Examples

-How will be the database engine retrieves the information from a table?
+- How will be the database engine retrieves the data from a table?

 Whenever the database engine wants to retrieve the data from a database table it will adopt two different mechanisms for searching the data

 In Table Scan, the SQL Server Search Engine will search for the required information sequentially one by one from the start to the last record of the table.
 If the table having more rows, then it will take more time for searching the required data, so it is a time-consuming process.